Rappi: History

-Rappi Bank
+Rappi Pay/Bank

-In March 2019, Rappi partnered with Visa Inc. to offer prepaid cards in Mexico, Colombia and Brazil, together with a QR-Code based digital wallet called RappiPay.
+In March 2019, Rappi partnered with Visa Inc. to offer prepaid cards in Mexico after the acquisition of the mexican startup Payit, Colombia and Brazil, together with a QR-Code based digital wallet called RappiPay.
 In Colombia, they reached an alliance with Davivienda as well.
 Rappi's Country Manager in Brazil said it was the first of many financial services the company planned to expand beyond delivery.

 In 2021, RappiBank launched in Mexico as a fintech solution made after an alliance with Banorte, providing digital financial services.

 In 2022, Rappi got approval to become a bank in Colombia.
+BNN Bloomberg reports that RappiBank has 300,000 Savings Account customers.
 Rappi offers working capital credit lines to restaurant owners and merchants it partners with.
 In Colombia, RappiPay has around 750,000 users, distributed more than 120,000 credit cards, and made an alliance with Davivienda.

 In 2022, as part of the portfolio of Financial Services, Rappi announced the launching of payments using Crypto.

+IPO

+Rappi co-founder Simon Borrero said in Sept 2024 that the company will be IPO-ready in about a year.

-Controversies and legal trouble
+Controversies

 Legal trouble

 In September 2019, Rappi CEO and co-founder Simón Borrero has been accused of stealing the company Uribe's "idea for the creation of a platform that allowed users to contact other people willing to run errands."
-The Colombian Superintendency of Industry and Commerce has ordered the company to comply with electronic commerce regulations, however it allegedly still operates outside of these regulations.
+The Colombian Superintendency of Industry and Commerce has ordered the company to comply with electronic commerce regulations; however it allegedly still operates outside these regulations.
 The company currently has 108 active lawsuits related to consumer protection lodged against it.
+In January, the company started to charge delivery drivers a fee to use the app.

 The Colombian Superintendency of Industry and Commerce is currently claiming that plaintiff Rappi is "Not having a complaints channel for their customers, the fact that there is still confusion in the terms and conditions ... the final price for the consumer still being unknown and variable, the fact they are still not giving full attention to the complaints ... calls our attention," Superintendency head Andres Barreto told journalists.

 Along with a myriad of predatory employment policies, it has been discovered Rappi intended to force employees to compete for access to COVID-19 vaccinations.